Sony shares post biggest daily gain in nine years after upgrading outlook

 "We like the ongoing consumer electronics exit strategy.
 And we like the focus on cost-control," said Jefferies analyst Atul Goyal, who called Sony's numbers "the strongest result in the last decade".
 He recommended a "buy" on the shares with a price target of 3,520 yen.

-Sony's five-year credit default swaps, which show the price of insuring its debt against default, contracted sharply to 91 basis points on Thursday from levels of 100 bps before the outlook announcement, indicating the company’s improving credit profile.
+Sony's five-year credit default swaps SONY5YJPAC=MG, which show the price of insuring its debt against default, contracted sharply to 91 basis points on Thursday from levels of 100 bps before the outlook announcement, indicating the company’s improving credit profile.

 The sharp rise in the shares could also be attributed to speculative trading, some investors said.

-Shares in Hitachi Ltd, which gave a weaker-than-expected full-year outlook, fell 10 percent on Thursday.
+Shares in Hitachi Ltd (6501.T), which gave a weaker-than-expected full-year outlook, fell 10 percent on Thursday.

 "Given huge spikes in trading volume in these two shares, it is almost certain that some long-short hedge funds are closing long-Hitachi, short-Sony positions, or making fresh bets in Sony and against Hitachi," said Norihiro Fujito, senior investment strategist at Mitsubishi UFJ Morgan Stanley Securities.